kennytilton/web-mx/doc/intro-clock.md

              :mx-dom (simple-clock)))
 ```

-And now we can connect the "unconventional choices" with concrete code:
+Now we can connect the "unconventional choices" with concrete code:
 * _"in place" state:_ the clock widget holds its own `now` state, which others can read or mutate reactively;
 * _property-to-property reactivity:_ the clock `content` consumes the clock `now` property, and the button handler alters the same property `now`;
 * _"global" state:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state; and